Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/pen-introduction.md

 Pens offer input features such as pressure sensitivity, in-range detection (being able to control the cursor while not yet touching the tablet or screen surface), and the ability to flip the pen for eraser-like behavior.

-For a list of platforms that support pen devices, refer to \[Platform support\].
+For a list of platforms that support pen devices, refer to [Supported devices reference](supported-devices-reference.md).

-Pens are represented by the [Pen](http://localhost:57437/com.unity.inputsystem@1.12/api/UnityEngine.InputSystem.Pen.html) device layout implemented by the [Pen](http://localhost:57437/com.unity.inputsystem@1.12/api/UnityEngine.InputSystem.Pen.html) class.
-Pens are based on the [Pointer](http://localhost:57437/com.unity.inputsystem@1.12/manual/pointers.html) layout.
-As well as inheriting the controls from the Pointer layout, the Pen class has some additional controls.
-For more information, refer to the Pen class
+Pens are represented by the [`Pen`](xref:UnityEngine.InputSystem.Pen) device layout implemented by the `Pen` class.
+Pens are based on the [pointer layout](pointers-introduction.md).
+The `Pen` class inherits the controls from the `Pointer` layout, and also implements some additional controls.
+For more information, refer to the [Pen class API documentation](xref:UnityEngine.InputSystem.Pen).